entropicalabs/entropica_qaoa/README.md

 ### Testing

-All tests are located in `entropica_qaoa/tests/`.
+All software tests are located in `entropica_qaoa/tests/`.
 To run them you will need to install [pytest](https://docs.pytest.org/en/latest/).
 To speed up the testing, we have tagged tests that require more computational time (~ 5 mins or so)  with `runslow`, and the tests of the notebooks with `notebooks`.
 This means that a bare $

  - `pytest` runs the default tests, and skips both the longer tests that need heavier simulations, as well as tests of the Notebooks in the `examples` directory.
  - `pytest --runslow` runs the the tests that require longer time.
  - `pytest --notebooks` runs the Notebook tests.
 To achieve this, the notebooks are converted to python scripts, and then executed.
 Should any errors occur, this means that the line numbers given in the error messages refer to the lines in `<TheNotebook>.py`, and not in `<TheNotebook>.ipynb`.
  - `pytest --all` runs all of the above tests.

 ## Development and Contributing

-This project is hosted on [GitHub](https://github.com/entropicalabs/entropica_qaoa), and can be cloned using
+This project is hosted on GitHub, and can be cloned as follows:

 ```bash
 git clone https://github.com/entropicalabs/entropica_qaoa.git